 A few other approaches \cite{castro2018end, hou2018lifelong} have combined the knowledge distillation and memory based methods.
 In image classification, Castro et al. \cite{castro2018end} proposed a cross-distilled loss consisting of a knowledge distillation loss to preserve the knowledge acquired from the previous tasks, and a cross-entropy loss to learn the new task.
-They also introduced a representative memory unit which performs a herding based selection and removal operation to update the memory buffer.
+They also introduced a representative memory unit that performs a herding-based selection and removal operation to update the memory buffer.
 Hou et al. \cite{hou2018lifelong} pointed out that with the help of knowledge distillation, storing only a small number of previous data instances can lead to a large improvement in mitigating catastrophic forgetting.
-They thus proposed a method named Distillation and Retrospection to obtain a better balance between preservation of previous tasks and adaptation to new tasks.
-In video classification, Zhao et al. \cite{zhao2021video} adapted the knowledge distillation based method by separately distilling the spatial and temporal knowledge.
-They also introduced a dual granularity exemplar selection method to store only key frames of representative video instances from the previous tasks.
-In fake media detection, Kim et al. \cite{kim2021cored} proposed to store the feature representations of both real and fake data instances to facilitate the knowledge distillation process.
+They thus proposed a method named Distillation and Retrospection to obtain a better balance between the preservation of previous tasks and adaptation to new tasks.